Countdown to ISME 2016

 Paulina Wai-Ying Wong

 Dr Paulina Wai-ying Wong is Assistant Professor in the Cultural and Creative Arts Department at the Hong Kong Institute of Education (HKIEd).
 Paulina focuses on music performance and choral education.
-She is currently the music subject coordinator of the department and the chair of the choral partnership school project.
+She is currently the Head of Musical Arts Division of the department and the chair of the choral partnership school project.
 Her areas of research interest include music communication, music performance and leadership, choral and music education.
 Paulina is actively involved in consultancy work by conducting workshops, seminars for international conferences, professional organizations, local schools and churches.
 She is a frequent organizing chair and member for international choral and music education seminars and conferences.
-Paulina is the Artistic Director of the HKIEd Chorus and Educators' Singers, President of the Hong Kong Association For Music Educators, Council Chair and Board Member of local schools.
+Paulina is the Artistic Director of the HKIEd Chorus and Educators' Singers, Vice-president of the Hong Kong Association for Music Educators, Council Chair and Board Member of local schools.
 She is also the chief author of the Huang Tzu Literature Collection published by Longman Hong Kong Education.
 In 2005, funded by the University Grants committee to develop an interactive CD-ROM, "The application of interactive kinesthetic movement and gestures for choral teaching and learning for promoting innovation in choral training.
-Recently, she conducted and recorded selected choral works by Huang Tzu, "Searching for Plum Blossoms in the Snow" was published by HUGO Productions Ltd. in 2011.
+She conducted and recorded selected choral works by Huang Tzu, "Searching for Plum Blossoms in the Snow" was published by HUGO Productions Ltd. in 2011.
 The CD was awarded "The Best Choir Recording Award by Guangzhou City Radio.
+A book chapter was published by Springer in 2013 with “Sun Tzu the Art of War for Choral Leadership” as the title.